hedlundb/SN-RoofPendant/README.md

 # Project: Sierra Nevada Roof Pendant BMI-Microbe
 This repository contains data (supplementary tables) and novel code pertaining to the manuscript tentatively titled "Synecological response of spring benthic prokaryotes and macroinvertebrates to Paleozoic roof pendant-derived calcium".

-## Data S1 folder
+## Data1 folder
-Description: Data S1, aka the supplementary tables (in '.xlsx' format), are included within this folder.
+Description: Data 1, aka the supporting tables (in '.xlsx' format), are included within this folder.

-## KEGG Code folder
+## PICRUSt2-KEGGCode folder
-Description: Contains novel code necessary to generate a list of summarized KEGG Modules from the PICRUSt2 KO output.
+Description: Contains novel code necessary to generate a list of summarized KEGG Modules from the PICRUSt2 KO output, including a permanent copy of the PICRUSt2 version used (v 2.5.0).

 ## NovelRCode folder
 Novel code filename: plot_cladogram_modified.R